 The route to spiritual awareness often passes through territory of intense fear and suffering.
 If your world appears to be okay, there may not be anything to drive you to go past your self-imposed limitations.
 If the world is absolutely insufferable, you feel a need to find a way to deal with it.
 The only way to truly make sense of what is going on in the world is to realize that nothing real is happening.
 If you take it seriously, you will never find a solution.
 If these racial/immigration situations can help you to face your fear or to realize that love or fear can be chosen as a response to any situation, a great gift has been realized.

 If you are choosing to help others because you see them as victims who cannot help themselves, that is fear based.
 You cannot see another as a helpless victim unless you hold yourself in the same light.
 You can choose to project your sense of victimhood on others – and the world will be so generous in providing you an endless list of sufferers – or you can deal with your own fear of vulnerability.
 I am not picking out any group of people and labeling them as victims.
 To be human is to believe that you are a martyr.
 Every human does that.
 You believe in your separation from God.
 The history of humanity is the history of victimhood.
-Your job as a human is to realize that you are divine.
+Your job as a human is to realize that you are Divine.
 As a human, all you can do is pick your poison.
 Which side do you wish to view as the victims, those who have been driven from their homes or those whose homeland is being changed?
 Either way there are good guys and bad guys, winners and losers.
 Either way there is separation.
 Either way there is fear.
 The only way out of the morass is to no longer see yourself as a victim.
 You begin by forgiving both the victims and the victimizers, however you may have those roles distributed.
 You can’t have one without the other.
 Both are your creations and both represent your belief about your identity.

 Let’s look at the Swedish immigration situation.
 The question is one of how to experience things from a position of unconditional love.
 If you hear someone state that the immigrants are destroying “our” way of life, how can that be looked upon with love?
 The bottom line is that fear begets, or gives birth to, fear.
-When you act out of fear, you create the very thing you fear.
+When you act out of fear, you create the very thing you are afraid of.
 Reacting out of fear is always self-defeating.
 It can never bring a solution; it can only make things appear to be worse.
 The approach to take with those who act from fear is not to throw fuel on the fire by accusing them of racism, hatred, or selfishness.
 It is of greater service to acknowledge their fear and to help them to do the same, without judgment.
 Realize that you could not feel fear in them without holding it yourself.
 The question then becomes one of asking how this fear can be transformed.

 The same question is there for those who see all of the immigrants as victims and those who oppose them as victimizers.
 What is the fear?
 What are they terrified of?
 What are you terrified of?
-Your job is always to see the divinity of everyone involved.
+Your job is always to see the Divinity of everyone involved.
 The truth is that everybody just wants to find their way back home and they don’t have a clue how to get there.
 Back home might look like pre-immigrant Sweden.
 Perhaps, if we could get back there, there would just be peace, love, and safety.
 Or getting back home might be possible if everyone just opened their doors to all the world’s victims.
 Then, everything would be fine.
 If we all just found a place in our hearts to take care of them, we could live in peace, love, and safety.

 In truth, there is no idealistic past to return to, except the Garden and the reality before your imagined separation from God.
 There was no perfect time in Sweden or in the United States.
 Every “present” was a time of fear and of longing for an earlier “perfect time”.
 On the other hand, if you try to be the white knight for all the victims of the world and bring perfection to the now, you will quickly realize that there are more victims than you could ever be able to handle.
 If you tried to bring all those in need of help to Sweden, the number would be many times greater than the current Swedish population.
 Are you prepared to invite anywhere from 10 to 100 people into your home?
 Are you ready to care for all their financial, emotional and psychological problems?
 On a logical level, this is obviously an insane solution, but far beyond that, it cannot deal with the problem because it does not recognize the true cause.